PayDock/mobile-sdk-doc/digital-wallet-widgets/googlepay.md

 The `token` callback is used to obtain the wallet token asynchronously.
 It receives a callback function `(onTokenReceived: (String) -> Unit)` as a parameter, which should be invoked with the wallet token once it's obtained.

+#### Completion Callback

+The `completion` callback is invoked after the payment operation is completed.
+It receives a `Result<ChargeResponse>` if the payment is successful.
+The callback is used to handle the outcome of the payment operation.

 ### 8. Error/Exceptions Mapping

 The following describes the Google Pay exceptions that can be thrown.